 GET THE SCONES IN PHIL!

-Phil an I were on our way up the A34 near to the M4 junction, we had been down tipped a load of milk at Medina Dairy near to Farnham (Between Portsmouth and Southampton) the night before and had stopped there the night, we received a text from Roger....
+Phil an I were on our way up the A34 near to the M4 junction, we had been down an tipped a load of milk at Medina Dairy near to Farnham (Between Portsmouth and Southampton) the night before and had stopped there the night, we received a text from Roger....
 Are you up yet?
 We had been up for about an hour, Phil rang him.
 Roger had got a job for us out of Basingstoke to Leicester.
 Ok we found the farm loaded the milk an was ready to roll.
 The farmer said "you might have a bit of messing around at the other end" Hummmmm that sound abit suspicious!!!
 He then said "here's a bit of a bonus for you in doing this job".
 He gave Phil £40.
 Well errrr ok?? lets go.
 We found the place in Leicester an was greeted by the production manager Kumlish Lakani.
 (He's Indian if you can't guess).
-He told us to back up to the pipe on the wall.
-Ok done, then he said "connect your pipe up" WHAT PIPE????
-Roger don't have pipes on his tankers due to the problems that can occur with people trying it on saying that their loads have been contaminated by dirty pipes etc...... anyway no pipe, so Kumlish an another bloke hunted around and with Phil help managed to Knock a pipe up out of spare parts.
+He told us to back up to the pipe that was along the wall.
+Ok done, he then said "connect your pipe up" PIPE???
+WHAT PIPE????
+Roger don't carry pipes on his tankers due to the problems that can occur with people trying it on saying that their loads have been contaminated by dirty pipes etc...... anyway no pipe, so Kumlish an another bloke hunted around and with Phil's help an managed to Knock a pipe up out of spare parts.

 Have a look.